jeremija/Buildfile/README.md

  - [x] Add support for comments beginning with `#`
  - [x] Add ability to replace environment variables
  - [x] Add ability to specify subprocess environment variables at the end
+ - [x] Add ability to define env variables from within a `Buildfile`

 Have an idea?
 Let me know!